-Raphah is a Hebrew verb that means “to heal”.
-It literally means to mend by stitching, very much like you would repair a torn garment.
-This is the vision and work of Raphah Institute.
-Structural and systemic defects in a community can leave many people tattered and torn – ripped – with very few healthy options to cope.
+can leave many people tattered and torn with few healthy options for coping.
 Without opportunities for healing or transformation, the result is generational cycles of harm.
-What if we could confront those defects and interrupt those complicated, layered cycles?
 Raphah believes we can interrupt the complicated layers of damage by working together and focusing on restoration, repair, and healing to help people thrive.
+Says CEO, Travis Claybrooks, “When people have what they need to thrive, they will.
+It is our collective responsibility to love each other enough that we all thrive.
+That is justice.”